-The State of California Department of Housing and Community Development (HCD) has released the 2018 Notice of Funding Availability (NOFA) for the state-administered Emergency Solutions Grant (ESG) Program, Balance of State (BoS) Allocation.
+The State of California Department of Housing and Community Development (HCD) has released the 2019 Notice of Funding Availability (NOFA) for the state-administered Emergency Solutions Grant (ESG) Program, Balance of State (BoS) Allocation.
 The ESG program funds street outreach, emergency shelter operation, services for emergency shelter residents, rapid rehousing programs, and homeless prevention programs run by private nonprofits and government agencies.
 The ESG BoS NOFA sets forth the process and requirements for applying for and submitting applications for ESG funds.1

-Notably, this year's allocation consists only of federal ESG funds and does not include supplemental state ESG funds.
-Instead, State ESG funding will be combined with SB 2 homelessness funds and released through a separate funding process.
-We will provide information about that process as soon as the information is released by HCD.
+This year's allocation consists only of federal ESG funds and does not include supplemental state ESG funds.
+Instead, California Emergency Solutions and Housing (CESH) program funds released through a separate process.
+We will provide information about that process separately.